 - promote positive behaviour in the school community; - seek to prevent behavioural issues; and - respond to challenging student behaviour occurring at school, at a school activity away from the school grounds or while travelling to or from school or a school activity.

-This Policy should be read in conjunction with all College policies and the CECV Positive Behaviour Guidelines 2018.
+This Policy should be read in conjunction with all College policies.